prometheus-net/prometheus-net/README.md

 NB!
 Exception handler middleware that changes HTTP response codes must be registered **after** `UseHttpMetrics()` in order to ensure that prometheus-net reports the correct HTTP response status code.

-The `action` and `controller` route parameters are always captured by default.
+The `action`, `controller` and `endpoint` route parameters are always captured by default.
 If Razor Pages is in use, the `page` label will be captured to show the path to the page.

 You can include additional route parameters as follows: